 Remember that a very small number of students will be eligible for the RICAS ELA Read Aloud.

-RICAS Math: To receive a read aloud for the math test, the student must have an IEP or 504 that states read aloud (human read aloud/text to speech) is required, be an MLL/EL student still learning English, or both.
+RICAS Math: To receive a read aloud for the math test, the student must be a struggling reader, an MLL/EL student, or both.